Broken Middle Finger

 How do you Treat a Broken Middle Finger?

-A break or the fracture is a compromise in bone tissue.
+A break or fracture is a compromise in bone tissue.
 It can be as simple as a hairline fracture or as complicated as a comminuted fracture.
 There are 3 bones in the middle finger.
 The finger bones are called phalanges.
-A fracture can occur in any of the 3 bones, as well as the bones of the hand and wrist.
+A fracture can occur in any of the 3 bones and the bones of the hand and wrist.

 Will a Broken Finger Heal on its Own?

 A broken finger may heal on its own if the fracture is very mild.
 However, it is difficult to determine the severity of a fracture from the outside.
 A splint or immobilizer may allow the bone to heal faster as it prevents excessive stress on the injured bone.